jserlan/ansible-playbook-seedbox/README.md

 ## Description :

-I share you the playbook that I use to deploy my seedbox installation using :
+The role will deploy a seedbox installation using rtorrrent with Flood GUI and Jellyfin for the mediacenter

+The Docker images used :
 - Flood and rtorrent : https://hub.docker.com/r/romancin/rutorrent-flood
 - Jellyfin : https://hub.docker.com/r/linuxserver/jellyfin

 ### Requirements :

-A Debian running machine (or an other Debian OS based).
-A root user or an user with sudo privileges.
+A Linux machine and a root user or at least an user with sudo privileges.

 ### Files and folders description

 deploy-seedbox.yml : list of role to deploy and the common variables.
 For instance, here you can edit you timezone or remove role from deployment.

+ansible.cfg : contains my custom parameters for ansible.

 roles/ : contains the roles used by the playbook deploy-seedbox.yml